yash-9076/TrustChain-BlockchainVotingProject/README.md

 TrustChain- A decentralised voting system made using solidity (ethereum) to conduct elections using blockchain.

-This project was made as final year project by me (Taha) and teammates.
+This project was made as final year project by me (Yash) and my teammates.
 This blockchain based system uses MongoDB, Ganache, Ethereum Testnet, NodeJS to conduct elections.
 The system include 4 actors: SuperAdmin, Admin, Candidates, Voters.
 The deployment steps are listed below and .env file is expected to run the project which would include API keys.
 Create PR's or raise issues if want to.